39th Annual Ryterband Symposium

 - 27th Annual Symposium: Dr. Ellen Umansky, Fairfield University, “Reclaiming the Covenant: Jewish Women’s Spirituality”; “Spiritual Healing & American Jews,” 2 November 2005.

-This lecture is free and open to the public.
-For more information, please contact the Religion Department at 937-775-2274 or firstname.lastname@example.org.
+The lecture of free and open to the public.
+For more information, please contact the Religion Department at 937-775-2274 or email@example.com.

 - 2016-2017: Dr. Judith E. Tucker, Professor, "Understanding Islamic Law: Sex Crimes in Doctrine and Practice”